-- 111. As noted above, s YD 1(2) provides that a natural person is a New Zealand resident if they have a permanent place of abode in New Zealand, "even if they also have a permanent place of abode elsewhere".
-Therefore, s YD 1(2) leaves open the possibility that a person may have more than one permanent place of abode. - 112.
-It should be emphasised that the focus of the permanent place of abode test is on the person's connections with New Zealand, rather than on whether the person's connections are closer with New Zealand or another country.
-A person may be resident in New Zealand under the permanent place of abode test even if they have closer connections with another country. - 113.
-That said, factors that evidence a durable connection to New Zealand generally, to the location in New Zealand where the person's place of abode is situated, or to their place of abode itself must be weighed against contrary factors that weaken those connections.
-Such contrary factors could include evidence of the person's connections to a foreign country; for example, the purchase of a home in another country, or family, social, financial and other ties to another country. - 114.
-If a person has established strong connections to another country, it is less likely that the person will return to their place of abode in New Zealand.
-Conversely, the lack of strong connections to another country make it more likely that the person will return to their place of abode in New Zealand: see, for example, Case H97. - 115.
+- 85. As noted above, s YD 1(2) provides that a natural person is a New Zealand resident if they have a permanent place of abode in New Zealand, "even if they also have a permanent place of abode elsewhere".
+Therefore, it is clear from s YD 1(2) that a person may have more than one permanent place of abode. - 86.
+It should be emphasised that the focus of the permanent place of abode test is on the person's connections with their place of abode in New Zealand, rather than on whether the person's connections are closer with the place of abode in New Zealand or with a place of abode in another country.
+A person may be resident in New Zealand under the permanent place of abode test even if they have closer connections with a place of abode in another country.

+- 87. That said, factors that suggest a person has a durable connection to their place of abode in New Zealand must be weighed against contrary factors that indicate the person no longer habitually resides at their place of abode here.
+Such contrary factors could include evidence of the person's connections to a foreign country or to a place of abode in that country; for example, the purchase of a home in another country, or family, social or other ties to another country. - 88.
+If a person has established strong connections to another country, it is less likely they will return to their place of abode in New Zealand, and so less likely they can be regarded as continuing to habitually reside there.
+Conversely, the lack of strong connections to another country make it more likely the person will return to their place of abode in New Zealand, and so more likely they can be regarded as still habitually residing there: see, for example, Case H97. - 89.
 However, there may be situations where a person has a permanent place of abode in more than one country and moves between those countries.
-A person having established strong connections in another country will not preclude them having a permanent place of abode in New Zealand.
+The fact that a person has established strong connections in another country will not preclude them having a permanent place of abode in New Zealand. - 90.
 There may also be situations where a person has no permanent place of abode anywhere.
-Lack of strong connections in another country will therefore not necessarily suggest that a person's place of abode in New Zealand is their permanent place of abode.
-For example, in TRA 43/11 Judge Sinclair did not place any particular weight on the taxpayer not having established roots in Iraq, noting that this was not surprising given the security issues in that country and the nature of the taxpayer's employment (though in that case the taxpayer was held to have a permanent place of abode in New Zealand). - 116.
+Lack of strong connections in another country will therefore not necessarily mean that a person's place of abode in New Zealand is their permanent place of abode.
+For example, in Case 10/2013 (2013) 26 NZTC 2-009, [2013] NZTRA 10 Judge Sinclair did not place any particular weight on the taxpayer not having established roots in Iraq, noting that this was not surprising given the security issues in that country and the nature of the taxpayer's employment. - 91.
 The extent of a person's connections to a foreign country will be relevant in assessing the person's connections to New Zealand and their place of abode here.
 However, the permanent place of abode test does not involve a comparison of the relative "permanence" of different permanent places of abode.
-So long as a person has a permanent place of abode in New Zealand they will be resident here under s YD 1(2).
+So long as a person has a permanent place of abode in New Zealand, they will be resident here under s YD 1(2).